-We are pleased with the outcome for our executive team as it reflects the excellent business performance and the foundations built for long term growth.
-It also aligns with our shareholder returns for the period and potential returns in the future given these foundations.
+We are pleased with the outcome for our executive team as it reflects the excellent business performance and the foundations built for the long term growth of the company.
+It also aligns with our shareholder returns for the period and builds the foundation for potential returns into the future.

 We continue to believe the Group's remuneration structure delivers outcomes that reflect an appropriate balance between shareholder returns and the ability to attract and incentivise a high performing management team.
-This balance is something we will continue to review as we navigate these uncertain times, with shareholder return paramount, while recognising that highly motivated talent drives that performance.
+This balance is something we will continue to review as we navigate these uncertain times.

-Further detail on the remuneration results are detailed in section 3 of the report, which reflect the outcomes of a good year.
+Further detail on these remuneration results is provided in section 3 of the annual report.
+These results, fittingly reflect the outcomes of a very successful year for AFG.